yabwon/SAS_PACKAGES/packages/baseplus.md

                          Transparency of the box plot.
                          Ranges from 0.0 (opaque) to 1.0 (full translucent).

+* `meanShiftLine`      - *Optional*, default value `0`.
+                         Indicates if a line connecting mean symbol on the Box Plot should be added.

+* `meanShiftStep`      - *Optional*, default value `0.1`.
+                         Sets how smooth gradient should be
+                         on the "mean-shift" line.

+* `meanShiftColors`    - *Optional*, default value is empty.
+                         List of colours for plotting the "mean-shift" line.
+                         Empty indicates that the `colorsList` value will be used.

 * `colorsList`         - *Optional*, default value is empty.
                          List of colours for plotting.